ppc64le/build-scripts/tensorflow/Dockerfiles/1.2.1_Ubuntu_16.04/README.md

 	$ docker run -it tensorflow /bin/bash

-3) Run below command to check tensorflow1.2.1 installed location and other information
+3) Run following command to check tensorflow 1.2.1 installation location and other information

         $ pip show tensorflow